Functions

 NonArchimedeanMachineLearning.directional_exponentMethod

-directional_exponent(f::AbstractAlgebra.Generic.MPoly{S}, v::ValuationTangent{S,T}) where {S, T}
+directional_exponent(f::AbstractAlgebra.Generic.MPoly{S}, v::ValuationTangent{S,T,N}) where {S, T, N}

 Find the exponent vector(s) along which a polynomial achieves its maximum absolute value.